dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ## Disable DNSSEC

-Warning: If your domain is registered with another domain registrar, then you should remove the DS record from that registrar *before* removing the zone signing from DNSimple.
+Warning: If your domain is registered with another domain registrar, then you must remove the DS record from that registrar *before* removing the zone signing from DNSimple.
+Failure to remove the DS record first will result in DNSSEC validation failures and will stop your domain from resolving with all DNSSEC-aware resolvers.

 To disable DNSSEC, go to the DNSSEC tab for the domain, and click on the Configure DNSSEC link again.